How to Hire a Nanny in 6 Steps

 Here’s where things can get complicated and where you may want to discuss your options with a lawyer.
 When you hire a nanny, you become an employer, which means you need to stay compliant with employment laws and payments, including paying nanny taxes.

 You will need to prepare and file Form SS-4 with the IRS.
 This gives you a Federal Employer Identification Number (FEIN) that you use when filing paperwork and paying quarterly taxes.
 You may also be required to get a license from your state or city, as well as carry workers’ compensation insurance.
-You will also need to run regular payroll to pay your nanny, making appropriate deductions for Medicare, Social Security, and taxes.
-To help you handle these complex tasks, check out our list of the best nanny payroll services.

 Bottom Line

 Hiring a nanny can be simple and painless when you take the right steps.
-Be honest and upfront with applicants about what you need and don’t be afraid to ask probing questions.
+Be honest and upfront with applicants about what you need, and don’t be afraid to ask probing questions.
 By following these steps, you will find a nanny who is committed to your child and family.